Corvimae/nodecg-cartographer/README.md

 `speed` (number, optional) - The time, in milliseconds, that an image is shown before transitioning to the next image in the carousel.
 By default, this is 5000 milliseconds.

 `transitionSpeed` (number, optional) - The time, in milliseconds, that an image takes to fade in or out.
 By default, this is 250 milliseconds.

+`assetsKey` (string, optional) - The name of the [assets](https://www.nodecg.dev/docs/assets/) category to carousel between.
+If `assetsKey` and `assetsBundle` are both set, `src` is ignored.
+Note that the resolution of the image is fixed, so assets should be uploaded with a consistent resolution.

+`assetsBundle` (string, optional) - The name of the NodeCG bundle that the [assets](https://www.nodecg.dev/docs/assets/) category to use is defined in.
+If `assetsKey` and `assetsBundle` are both set, `src` is ignored.

 #### Additional schema properties